Psy-Fer/interARTIC/docs/usage.md

 Input the necessary parameters (see Parameter Descriptions below).
 Parameters required for any type of job run are denoted with an asterix (*).

-For the file path inputs, please enter absolute paths.
-See below for help.

 ### Input Folders

 By default, the data input folder should be set up as: